 I recently got a bug to make my own and I’m making it available for free to you to help you get started!

-It’s very simple- a cover page and 7 different journaling pages (with Scripture) you can print off as you need them.
-Just click on the image below to download and print from my Resource Page.
+It’s very simple- a cover page and 7 different gratitude pages (with Scripture) you can print off as you need them.
+Just click on the image below to download and print/save from my Resource Page.

 •It’s important to write out either on paper or digitally those things you are grateful for.
 It gives you something to look back on and marvel at the faithfulness of God.